St. Mary's Episcopal Church, Wayne PA

 Most Thursdays at Noon, we have a Healing Eucharist Service which includes the laying of hands and anointing with oil if desired.

 We recently commissioned four lay persons as Healing Ministers within our church.
-One is available almost every Sunday after the Eucharist during the 10am service in the Lady Chapel (North Transcept of the Sanctuary) for laying of hands and anointing with oil if desired.
+One is available after the Eucharist (communion) almost every Sunday during the 10am service in the Lady Chapel (North Transcept of the Sanctuary) for laying of hands and anointing with oil if desired.

 It takes a village to fill the various roles within our liturgy.
 From welcoming newcomers to assuring the comfort and safety of all congregants, from assisting with the processions and rituals of the Eucharist to manning the Livestream console, from sharing the words of scripture to leading us in the prayers of the people ... the lay ministry of ushers, acolytes, livestream and readers are among the many avenues to serve at St. Mary's.